Revolutionary War Artillery & Cannons

 A type of bar shot called "sliding shot," as the central connecting bars would slide away from each other, thus expanding the ordnance lengthwise after leaving the gun.

-"Hot Shot" was a gun crews nightmare.
+“Hot Shot” was a gun crew’s nightmare.
 Iron shot would be heated red-hot in a fire, usually in a portable forge that accompanied the artillerists in the field.
 Then the gun was loaded with a powder charge, and a tight-fitting dry wooden wad rammed on top.
 This was followed by a wet wad of rags and oakum soaked in water, in order to insulate the powder from the shot during the time the two would be together in the gun.
 The shot was then brought quickly from the forge, loaded, and fired.
 Its use was, for obvious reasons, restricted to wooden or other flammable targets, such as ships or gunpowder storage facilities.
 Perhaps the best known use in the Revolution was an American battery at Yorktown sinking a British warship by a the use of hot shot.

 Whether a gun was of bronze or iron governed the weapon’s power.